Open Field

 Paromita Chatterjee is a documentary photographer based in Kolkata.
 She covers gender, identity and the environment.
 Her work has appeared in Tehelka, The Wire, BBC and Al Jazeera among other publications.

-Tusha Mittal is the Coda-Caravan fellow.
-She has written on politics, development, gender and social justice.
-Her work has appeared in Tehelka, Al Jazeera and the Washington Post among other publications.
+Tusha Mittal is an independent journalist who writes on politics, social justice and Hindu nationalism.
+She was most recently the Coda-Caravan fellow.
+Her work has appeared in Tehelka, Al Jazeera and The Washington Post, among other publications.